cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 void SayHello();  // 😱 This really should be inline
 ```

-We further write a definition of our function in a corresponding source file `our_cool_lib.cpp`:
+We further write a definition of our function, which prints "Hello!" to the terminal when we call it, in a corresponding source file `our_cool_lib.cpp`:
 <!--
 `CPP_SETUP_START`
 $PLACEHOLDER